 Sunday edition of the London Times from 1822-2006, one of the world's most important English language newspapers.
 For the daily edition see Times Digital Archive 1785-2006, another electronic resource.

-Contains every page of every issue of The Economist published from 1843 to 2011 and provides an invaluable perspective on the great events of the 19th and 20th centuries and offers unparalleled opportunities for tracking and comparing economic and political trends across continents and centuries.
+Contains every page of every issue of The Economist published from 1843 to 2011 and provides an invaluable perspective on the great events of the 19th and 20th centuries and offers tracking and comparison of economic and political trends across continents and centuries.

 Information in PAIS International and PAIS Archive covers topical public and social issues and the making and evaluating of public policy.
 Worldwide in geographic scope, PAIS International and PAIS Archive indexes publications in English, French, German, Italian, Portuguese, and Spanish that deal with public affairs.